ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment_BackUp_MG-RAST.md

 ## LEARNING OBJECTIVES

 1. Understand the general process of microbial community analysis using 16S rRNA gene sequence data.
-We will use the sequence analysis tools from the Ribosomal Database Project (RDP).
+We will use the sequence analysis tools from the Metagenomics Analysis Server (MG-RAST).
 2. Familiarize with sequence respositories (where to find and download real data), what "raw" sequence data looks like, and generally how to manipulate these data for analysis using online tools and local worksheets.
 3. Construct charts to visualize and interpret aspects of diversity that are commonly used in community ecology.
 4. Compare bacterial community composition across environmental gradients and hypothesize as to the drivers of the observed patterns.